Table Of Contents

 See all related dangerous drug lawsuits our attorneys have covered.

 Get a Free Lawsuit Evaluation With Our Lawyers

-The Pharmaceutical Litigation Group at our law firm is an experienced team of contingency fee basis trial lawyers that focus on the representation of South Dakota plaintiffs in South Dakota Belviq lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of contingency fee basis trial lawyers that focus on the representation of South Dakota plaintiffs in South Dakota Belviq lawsuits.
 Our attorneys are handling individual lawsuits against drug manufacturers nationwide and are currently accepting new cancer diagnoses in South Dakota and all 50 states.

 Patients taking Belviq who developed pancreatic, colorectal, or lung cancer should contact a law firm immediately.
 Belviq patients with a cancer diagnosis may be entitled to compensation for their injuries by filing a lawsuit in South Dakota and our attorneys can help.